By Hank Hanegraaff

 The classic King James Version of the Bible says, “It repented the Lord that he had made man on the earth, and it grieved him at his heart” (Genesis 6:6).

-Elsewhere, God says, “It repenteth me that I have set up Saul to be king for he is turned back from following me, and hath not performed my commandments” (1 Samuel 15:11).
-If God is perfect, how could he repent?
+Elsewhere, God says, “It repenteth me that I have set up Saul to be king: for he is turned back from following me, and hath not performed my commandments” (1 Samuel 15:11 KJV).
+If God is perfect, how could He repent?

-First, the Bible unequivocally teaches that God is perfectly good and thus incapable of doing evil (Psalm 5:4–5; James 1:13; 3 John 1:11).
+First, the Bible unequivocally teaches that God is perfectly good and thus incapable of doing evil (Psalm 5:4–5; James 1:13; 3 John v.
+11).
 As such, God’s repentance must not be understood as entailing moral guilt.
-Indeed, the moral perfection of the Creator sets him apart from his sin-tainted creation (Leviticus 11:44–45; 19:2; 20:7; 1 Peter 1:15–16).
+Indeed, the moral perfection of the Creator sets Him apart from His sin-tainted creation (Leviticus 11:44–45; 19:2; 20:7; 1 Peter 1:15–16).